Faculty Advisor: T. Makana Chock

 Chuenterawong is interested in examining the persuasive effectiveness of advertising messages on social media and extended reality technologies (XR).
 Her past studies explored virtual influencers, consumer response to social media influencers’ messages and branded content.
 She is currently exploring the effect of endorser type and message framing on consumer response.
 Specifically, she investigates how the congruence of self-related endorser images and advertising appeals affect consumers’ information processing.
-Her research has been published in Communication and Media in Asia Pacific (CMAP) and Journalism Practice.
-She also presented papers in International Communication Association (ICA) and the Association for Education in Journalism and Mass Communication (AEJMC).
+Chuenterawong's research has been published in Communication and Media in Asia Pacific (CMAP) and Journalism Practice.
+She has presented papers at International Communication Association (ICA) and the Association for Education in Journalism and Mass Communication (AEJMC).